MarcAlva2003/MarcAlva2003/README.md

 <h1>Hi, I’m Marcos Alvarez</h1><br>
-I´m Web Development Student 📚<br>
+I´m Web Front End Developer 📚<br>
-Currently learning JavaScript 🤓<br>
+Currently learning Java and MySQL 🤓<br>

-I made a Java career (180h) at ITMaster ♨
+I made a Java ♨ career (180h) at ITMaster, <br>
+some YouTube courses about HTML, CSS, Javascript and VueJs <br>
+I made a course at Udemy where I learned more about HTML, CSS and Javascript, <br>
+and I learned to use Sass and Gulp

 E-Mail Contact: alvarez2003marcos@gmail.com